Mom admits embezzling $400,000 from 9-year-old son's medical trust

-CHARLOTTE, Mich. — A Michigan mother has admitted embezzling more than $400,000 from her 9-year-old son's estate.
+CHARLOTTE - An Eaton County woman has admitted embezzling more than $400,000 from her 9-year-old son's estate.

-Kasie Pruden-Rivera, 32, of Eaton County, Mich., pleaded no contest to one count of embezzling more than $100,000, and is scheduled to be sentenced June 28 in Eaton County Circuit Court.
+Kasie Pruden-Rivera, 32, pleaded no contest to one count of embezzling more than $100,000, and is set to be sentenced June 28 in Eaton County Circuit Court.

-She faces up to 20 years in prison, but based on the lack of previous convictions, her sentencing guidelines probably will top out at 20 months, Eaton County Prosecutor Doug Lloyd said.
+She faces up to 20 years in prison, but based on the lack of previous convictions, her sentencing guidelines will likely top out at 20 months, Eaton County Prosecutor Doug Lloyd said.

 Pruden-Rivera's son, Haiden Rivera, has cerebral palsy, permanent brain damage and other health problems, according to court records.